 NI is headquartered in Austin, Texas, and it has offices in more than 50 countries, as well as manufacturing plants in Hungary and Malaysia.

-Customers in the Americas account for 40% of sales while customers in the Europe, Middle East, Israel, and Africa and the Asia/Pacific regions bring in about 30% each.
+The company's geographic sales are not dependent on any single region.
+The Americas account for about 40% of sales and the Europe, Middle East, India, and Africa (EMEIA) and the Asia/Pacific regions bring in about 30% each.

 Sales and Marketing

 NI relies on a direct sales force to sell hardware and software to its customer base of 35,000 companies.
-Less than 10% of sales are made through distributors, original equipment manufacturers (OEMs), value-added resellers (VARs), system integrators, and consultants.
+It also sells through distributors, original equipment manufacturers (OEMs), value-added resellers (VARs), system integrators, and consultants.

 11500 N MOPAC EXPY